HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In the other two modes of string matching (general matching and wildcard matching), flag characters similar to regular expressions can also be used, and the maximum matching length can be specified additionally.

-- `matching_flags`: Indicates flag characters in general matching and wildcard matching modes, which can be one or more of the following key characters:
+- `matching_flags`: Indicate flag characters in general matching and wildcard matching modes, which can be one or more of the following key characters:
-    - `i`: ignore case.
+    - `i`: Ignore case.
     - `s`: Treat all whitespace characters (U+0009 TAB, U+000A LF, U+000C FF, U+000D CR, or U+0020 SPACE characters) as spaces (U+0020 SPACE characters).
     - `c`: Compress consecutive identical whitespace characters into a single whitespace character.
-- `max_matching_length`: Indicates the maximum matching length (in characters).
+- `max_matching_length`: Indicate the maximum matching length (in characters).

 For example, `LIKE 'zh_??'i5` means to match only five characters, not case-sensitive.
 For this match condition, the following strings will match correctly: